r-lib/pkgdown/tests/testthat/_snaps/package.md

       as_pkgdown(test_path("assets/bad-yaml"))
     Condition
       Error in `as_pkgdown()`:
-      x Could not parse the config file. i Edit 'assets/bad-yaml/_pkgdown.yml' to fix the probkem.
+      !
+Could not parse config file at 'assets/bad-yaml/_pkgdown.yml'.
       Caused by error in `yaml.load()`:
       !
 Scanner error: mapping values are not allowed in this context at line 2, column 8